luis-mendes-95/vanilla-javascript-game-structure/README.md

 8 - Dialogue Box
     This element will receive an array of strings and render each of them by row, receiving a textSpacing as parameter

+9 - Keyboard
+    This element will appear in screen to deal with writing texts.